Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • allergic edema (Quincke's edema);

-• obstruction of the airways due to injury or ingestion of a foreign object in the throat;
+• obstruction of the respiratory tract due to injury or foreign object entering the throat;

 • TBI (brain injury);